gardenlinux/gardenlinux/README.md

     make all
 ```

-However, to safe time you may also build just a platform specific image by running one of the following commands.
+However, to save time you may also build just a platform specific image by running one of the following commands.
 Related dev images can be created by appending the '-dev' suffix (e.g. "make aws-dev").
 ```
     make aws
     make gcp